raspberrypilearning/testing-vision/en/step_4.md

 ![Lists of numbers in a Colab output cell.](images/numeric_image.png)

 Next, you need to ask your model for a classification based on your image.
-This uses the `predict` method of your model:
+This uses the `predict` method of your model.

 --- task ---